neonmik/Wave-Machine-Firmware/README.md

 - Release bugfixes

+    - BUG: Filter env resets randomly - usually when playing arp with short release and longer attack (either mono or poly) it randomly resets.
+Seems to be fine with any release
     - BUG: When flipping through presets while actively playing (not just holding notes) notes get stuck on.
 Holding more than 8 notes clears it for now.

     - OSCILLATORS: Investigate why notes that have been pitched up and octaved up alias/pitch wrongly.
 Something to do with the overflow of the accumulator, I'm sure of it.